Neehan/LLMDistillation/README.md

 4. Install CUDA if not already installed (Linux only)
 5. Create a conda environment named "llm"
 6. Install all required packages from requirements.txt
+7. Prepare training and test data with visible progress bars

+After running the setup script, make sure to add your Hugging Face token to the `.env` file if you haven't already.

 ### Manual Installation